rexcontrols/REXexamples/0120_Raspberry_Pi/0120-10_Blink/README.md

 ## User interface (HMI) ##
 The example is accompanied by a HTML5-based user interface built on the WebBuDi framework (Web Buttons and Displays).
-See the above mentioned tutorial for instructions on deploying the HMI on the Raspberry Pi.

 ## Documentation ##